 Capabilities.
 The API finds adverse event reports which include general information, patient details (age, weight, sex, etc.), other drugs taken, and experienced reactions.

-The API filters the results by:
+The API filters the results by

-• the sender: manufacturer or public,
+- the sender: manufacturer or public;

-• the patient: male or female, age group
+- the patient: male or female, age group;

-• the date of the report
+- the date of the report;

-• the reaction: life-threatening, hospitalization, disabling, death, congenital anomaly or less serious
+- the reaction: life-threatening, hospitalization, disabling, death, congenital anomaly or less serious;

-• the drug class
+- the drug class;

-• the report id or type,
+- the report id or type; and

-• the country of occurrence
+- the country of occurrence.

 You can customize search parameters using searchable fields.